soorajadvani/sudoku-solver-machine/README.md

 The java based application is able to solve any sudoku problem.

 ###Issues to be reslved
-The application crashes if a wrong problem is given
+The application crashes if a wrong values are given as the input